Free Fees Initiative

 The scheme is subject to the following conditions -

-With effect from the 2013/14 academic year, a ‘Change of Nationality’ clause will form part of the Free Fees Schemes.
+A ‘Change of Nationality’ clause will form part of the Free Fees Schemes.
 As is currently the case students, who do not meet the nationality criteria of the schemes, will continue to be ineligible for free fees, however if such students subsequently acquire EEA citizenship during their third level studies they may be entitled to free tuition fees for the remainder of their course of study as follows:

 In order to be eligible under this ‘Change of Nationality’ clause students must have met all other criterion of the Free Fees Schemes, apart from nationality, at date of entry to their course of study.The policy in relation to non-EEA nationals who are not naturalised is

 In order to meet the nationality criteria of the Free Fees Initiative students must meet one of the following: